curl/curl/docs/INSTALL.md

 versions.
 If you will be using curl in one of those earlier versions of Windows you should choose another SSL backend such as OpenSSL.

-# Apple iOS and macOS
+# Apple Platforms (macOS, iOS, tvOS, watchOS, and their simulator counterparts)

 On modern Apple operating systems, curl can be built to use Apple's SSL/TLS implementation, Secure Transport, instead of OpenSSL.
-To build with Secure Transport for SSL/TLS, use the configure option `--with-secure-transport`.
+To build with Secure Transport for SSL/TLS, use the configure option `--with-secure-transport` or `--with-darwin-ssl`.
 (It is not necessary to use the option `--without-ssl`.)
-This feature requires iOS 5.0 or later, or OS X 10.5 ("Leopard") or later.

 When Secure Transport is in use, the curl options `--cacert` and `--capath` and their libcurl equivalents, will be ignored, because Secure Transport uses